bbauska/CSS-Notes4Pros/README.md

 [*[View Result]*](https://jsfiddle.net/0kcm6rwo/)

 > By default, hovering over an element with the .Example class would
-> immediately cause the element\'s height to jump to 120px and its
+> immediately cause the element&apos;s height to jump to 120px and its
 > background color to red (#ff0000).
 >
 > By adding the transition property, we can cause these changes to occur